Learn to drive/ride

 |New South Wales||Queensland||South Australia||Tasmania||Victoria||Australian Capital Territory|

-Currently, learner drivers from Queensland, New South Wales and South Australia have the option of recording supervised driving hours in an electronic Log Book.
+Note: Currently, learner drivers from Queensland, Victoria, New South Wales and South Australia also have the option of recording supervised driving hours in an electronic Log Book.
 Those hours may now be recognised.

-Note: The Northern Terrritory does not require learner drivers to record supervised driving hours; applicants from the Northern Territory, who are applying for a WA driver’s licence, must undertake and record a minimum of 50 hours supervised driving (including five hours of night time driving).
+The Northern Territory does not require learner drivers to record supervised driving hours; applicants from the Northern Territory, who are applying for a WA driverís licence, must undertake and record a minimum of 50 hours supervised driving (including five hours of night time driving).

 Where you hold multiple classes of learner's permits: